Welcome to the Clinic at Palm Valley Academy!

 ***If your child needs medication during school hours, please note the following***

-- All medications (prescription and over-the-counter) must have a medication form signed by both the parent/guardian and the physician ordering the medication.
+- All medications (prescription and over-the-counter) must have a Medication Authorization Form signed by both the parent/guardian and the physician ordering the medication.
 Forms can be found to the right in the sidebar.

 - All medications must be received in the original container with current Rx label including student’s name, dosage, frequency of administration, physician’s name, and expiration date of medication (the expiration date on the pharmacy label, not on the medication box, will be the expiration date).
 Over-the-counter medications must be in the original, unopened container.
 No medication will be given if presented at school in a plastic bag.